 Doctoral Supervision: recent completions (misc.)

 - GenZ’s perceptions of factors impacting academic attainment and employment outcomes: an exploratory multiphase Q-methodology study

 - The Professional Learning of Academics in Higher Education: A Sociomaterial Perspective

 - Developing Resilience as a Policy Strategy: The Impact of Policy as Mediated by Ofsted

 - A Study of How Middle Leaders in a Secondary School are Making Sense of Their Role in Relation to Teachers’ Professional Development

 Over the years I have developed subject expertise in:

 - Adult and Professional Learning

 - Doctoral supervision

 My research work has been recognized externally be several national and international bodies.
 My work has been solicited for (re)publication here and in France, the US and Australia.
-I have presented twice at the National Policing Conference, trained police officers in Jordan, and in 2016, was made an Honorary Firearms Instructor with Kent Police.
+I have presented twice at the National Policing Conference, trained police officers in Jordan and in Kent Police.
 In 2018 I gave a keynote address at the CCCU Annual Teaching and Learning Conference on Partnership in Learning and the co-creation of knowledge.
-Other invitations include to Birmingham University to present on Gilles Deleuze; to join a conference panel at the American Education Research Association conference and, in 2020, undertake a research grant assessment for the Social Sciences & Humanities Research Council of Canada.
-I am currently PI on a research project involving three partner universities in Palestine and collator for a research project on the effects of Covid 19.
+Other invitations include to Birmingham University to present on Gilles Deleuze and undertake a research grant assessment for the Social Sciences & Humanities Research Council of Canada.
+I am currently PI on a research project involving three partner universities in Palestine and the collator for a research project on the effects of Covid 19.